DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 **********************************

 ### English
 We've been running a public Alpha from our Website for a while and we're continuing this project on Steam.
-We've used the feedback as a guiding light to determine which features to implement, which quality of live improvements to make and which bugs to fix first.
+We've used the feedback as a guiding light to determine which features to implement, which quality of live improvements to make, and which bugs to fix first.
 Together we're shooting for the best experience possible!

 ### German